Taylor, Suzuki lift Nats past Jays 6-4 before 4-day break - WHIZ News

 The Blue Jays were supposed to be in Philadelphia this weekend, but that series was postponed because the Phillies just hosted the Marlins.

-Toronto manager Charlie Montoyo said he thought his squad would remain in D.C. for workouts.
-That matches Martinez’s plan for his own club.
+Toronto manager Charlie Montoyo said his squad would travel to Atlanta after a workout Sunday.

-“Just try to stay positive.
-That’s why you see me smiling,” Montoyo said about his take on all that’s going on with his team these days.
-“We’ve got to deal with it.”
+“This has never happened before, so we’re kind of doing things on the fly,” Montoyo said.
+“The main thing is to go day-to-day and make sure we try and keep guys sharp.”

 Home plate umpire Joe West was bloodied when he was hit in the head by Bo Bichette’s flying bat in the first inning.
 The 67-year-old West left but returned in the third.
 Vic Carapazza took over as plate umpire; West shifted to third base.